CloudCannon/small-business-template-eleventy/README.md

 The form component has validation and error messages build in.

-## Image optimisation
+## Image optimization

-The site uses the [eleventy image plugin](https://www.11ty.dev/docs/plugins/image/) to optimise your images.
+The site uses the [eleventy image plugin](https://www.11ty.dev/docs/plugins/image/) to optimize your images.

-To keep build times short you can set preserved paths for your image optimisations by setting preserved paths following the instructions below:
+To keep build times short you can set preserved paths for your image optimizations by setting preserved paths following the instructions below:

 1. Within your site on CloudCannon navigate to Site Settings (found at the bottom of the site sidebar)